 Rabbi Jason introduces us to Temple Beth Am’s four Torah scrolls and the history behind them.

 Fridays at 6:15 pm – Kabbalat Shabbat Service: Welcome in Shabbat together full of music and energy helping us connect to our tradition and each other.

 Second Friday of each month – Our Shabbat Table: Just as if we were sitting around our home, we are more informal, more musical (both new and old melodies), and focused on creating a joyous moment together.
-At 5pm, Rabbi Dana will hold a Song Circle teaching us new music.
 View our service packet here and the closing song here.

 Saturdays at 10:30 am – Shabbat Morning Services: Enjoy communal prayer, including the reading of Torah and learning more about its sacred words.
 Services are led by our B’nai Mitzvah students or lay leaders.
 Come sing and learn in community with music of the local and global Reform movement.

 You can also join our services on YouTube.
 Mishkan T’filah is our siddur (prayerbook).
 If you are joining services in person, we have copies for you.
 But you are welcome to download the app from iTunes and use it on your tablet or phone.
 If you are joining us on YouTube, you can access the digital flipbook (first book, Mishkan T’filah for Shabbat).
 You can also order your own copy from CCAR Press.

 Weekly Torah and Hafatarh readings can be found on Sefaria’s online Jewish Library.

 Check out our new Covid Safety Protocols here.

 We want all of our youngest members to feel that they are welcome and belong.
 They are encouraged to joyfully sing, dance, and move to express themselves, or enjoy their time with coloring pages, fidgets, or other items that they are comfortable with.
 There are two services with a more child/family-friendly focus: